Muslim Romani people: Ottoman/Turkish influence

 After the collapse of the Ottoman Empire, the Muslim Roma have found themselves under double discrimination in regions where Islam was a minority religion, experiencing both Antiziganism and anti-Muslim sentiment.

 At the Greek War of Independence, Russo-Turkish War (1877–1878) and Balkan Wars (1912–1913), Muslim Roma flee together with other different Muslim Groups to Istanbul and East Thrace, as Muhacir.

 At the Population exchange between Greece and Turkey, Muslim Turkish Roma from Greece have also been resettled in Turkey.
 In Turkish, they are called Mübadil Romanlar.

 In 1950–1951 Muslim Turkish Roma from Bulgaria came to Turkey and settled in Çanakkale and surroundings.

 From 1953 -1968, Muslim Turkish Roma and Turks from Yugoslavia emigrated to Turkey.

 Turkish Roma from Turkey and also other Muslim Roma from ex-Yugoslavia, came to Western Europe as Gastarbeiter, but seen by the Host population as Turks or Yugoslavs.
 Muslim Roma from Bosnia and Kosovo went at the time of the Yugoslav Wars to Italy, and live especially in Florence.
-Xoraxane (Muslim Roma) from former Yugoslavia went to USA, settled mostly in New York, and South America.
+Xoraxane from former Yugoslavia went to USA, settled mostly in New York, and South America.
 Since 2007, Turkish Roma from Bulgaria went as workers to West Europe.